 Can You Register a Car Without a Title?
-Powerful Solutions
+What You Can Actually Do

 A man sits in his car, looking overwhelmed and stressed as a pile of papers spills around him, while a hand reaches out to stop the chaotic situation.